cloudfoundry/postgres-release/README.md

 databases.additional_config | A map of additional key/value pairs to include as extra configuration properties databases.monit_timeout | Monit timout in seconds for the postgres job start.
 Default: `90`. databases.trust_local_connection | Whether or not postgres must trust local connections. `vcap` is always trusted.
-It defaults to `true`.
+It defaults to `true`. databases.skip_data_copy_in_minor | Whether or not a copy of the data directory is created during PostgreSQL minor upgrades.
+A copy is created by default.

 *Note*
 - Removing a database from `databases.databases` list and deploying again does not trigger a physical deletion of the database in PostgreSQL.